Anchor Hocking's Safety Record

 Anchor Hocking is extremely proud that its products have been a safe and reliable part of American kitchens for generations.
 Recent internet reports and stories about Anchor Hocking have proven to contain demonstrably false and misleading information.
 Consumers deserve accurate information and should not be misled or unnecessarily alarmed.
-Anchor Hocking wants to assure its consumers that they can rely on the safety of its products when they are used according to Anchor’s Care and Use Instructions.
+Anchor Hocking wants to assure its consumers that they can rely on the safety of its products when they are used according to the proper Care and Use instructions.

 To assist consumers with learning the truth about Anchor Hocking products, Anchor Hocking provides the following answers to some frequently asked questions:

 Absolutely, Anchor Hocking bakeware is safe.
 Anchor Hocking is proud that its products have been a safe and reliable part of American kitchens for generations.
 With annual production of glass bakeware in excess of 30 million pieces, Anchor Hocking has a failure rate of less than two-thousandths of one percent (0.002%) when taking all consumer concerns of any kind into consideration.
 Anchor Hocking has never had any of its products recalled by the Consumer Product Safety Commission (CPSC).
 Specifically, Anchor Hocking's tempered soda-lime-silicate glass bakeware has been in the marketplace for nearly 40 years with an excellent safety and customer satisfaction record.